Oluwakemi-moyin/Amazon-Product-Review/README.md

 # Amazon-Product-Review
-An analysis of customer reviews for two Competing bedding products: Bedsure bedsheets and Breescape bedsheets, based on data cleaning, exploratory data analysis (EDA), and sentiment analysis from years 2020-2025
+An analysis of customers reviews for two Competing bedding products: Bedsure bedsheets and Breescape bedsheets, based on data cleaning, exploratory data analysis (EDA), and sentiment analysis from years 2020-2025.

+### Tools used
+- Amazon Product Review Scraper for scraping the review data from Amazon
+-  Microsoft excel for cleaning the data
+-  SQL server for creating the database
+-  Python for the EDA and sentiment analysis
+-  Power BI for the visualization of insights from the review data

 ## Background
-### Overview :
+### Overview
   This project's primary objective was to perform a comprehensive data analysis of customer reviews for two Amazon products: Bedsure and Breescape.
 The analysis aims to uncover key customer sentiments, identify common pain points, and provide data-driven recommendations for product improvement and business strategy.
 The project workflow followed these key phases:
 - Data Cleaning: Preprocessing raw, unstructured review data.